wpilibsuite/frc-docs/source/docs/software/driverstation/imaging-your-classmate.rst

 ^^^^^^^^^^^

 .. image:: images/imaging-your-classmate/eject-drive.png
+   :alt: Click the “Eject Drive” button on the right hand side in the center.

 Press the "Eject Drive" button to safely remove the USB drive.
 The USB drive is now ready to be used to restore the image onto the PC.